oscarnevarezleal/sdr-rag-hackathon/README.md

 ```

 Replace `<YOUR_UPLOAD_FUNCTION_URL>` with the actual URL from your CloudFormation stack outputs (e.g., `aws cloudformation describe-stacks --stack-name SdrLambdasStack --query 'Stacks[0].Outputs[?OutputKey==`UploadUrl`].OutputValue' --output text`).

+## 🧪 Testing with Make

+To simplify testing, a `Makefile` is provided with the following commands:

+*   `make enable-pgvector`: Manually invokes the Lambda function to enable the `pgvector` extension in your PostgreSQL database.
+This needs to be run once after the `SdrPostgresStack` is deployed.

+*   `make test`: Uploads a sample document, waits for processing, and then queries the chat API with a predefined question.
+You can override the default `UPLOAD_FILE` and `CHAT_QUERY` variables.

+    ```bash
+    make test UPLOAD_FILE=data/CompanyDocuments/invoices/invoice_10249.pdf CHAT_QUERY="What is the total amount of the invoice?"
+    ```

+*   `make chat`: Directly queries the chat API with a predefined or overridden question.
+Useful for quick iterations on chat prompts.

+    ```bash
+    make chat CHAT_QUERY="What is the order ID for the invoice from Karin Josephs?"
+    ```

 ## 💬 Chat with your PDF